rtlabs-com/p-net/doc/use_with_siematic.rst

 Connect inputs and outputs
 --------------------------
 First find the address of the IO-device input byte and output byte.
-In the "Device view", look in the "Device overview" table.
-The module "8 bits I 8 bits O" should appear (if previously inserted).
+In the “Device view” for the IO-device, look in the “Device overview” table.
+The module "8 bits I
+8 bits O" should appear (if previously inserted).
 Look for the I (input) address and Q (output) address.
 The value can be for example 2.